WildflowerSchools/classroom-node/capture_v2/README.md

 4. Verify

-Navigate to `http://<<RASPERBERRY PI IP ADDRESS>>:8000/stream.mjpg` to see a live MMJPEG stream of the camera
+Navigate to `http://<<RASPERBERRY PI IP ADDRESS>>:8000/stream.mjpg` to see a live MJPEG stream of the camera

 By default, 10 second camera snippets in mp4 format will be written to `./output`